helm/charts/stable/postgresql/README.md

 Alternatively, you can specify PostgreSQL configuration parameters using the `postgresqlConfiguration` parameter as a dict, using camelCase, e.g. {"sharedBuffers": "500MB"}.

+In addition to these options, you can also set an external ConfigMap with all the configuration files.
+This is done by setting the `configurationConfigMap` parameter.
+Note that this will override the two previous options.

 ### Allow settings to be loaded from files other than the default `postgresql.conf`

 If you don't want to provide the whole PostgreSQL configuration file and only specify certain parameters, you can add your extended `.conf` files to "files/conf.d/" in your working directory.
 Those files will be mounted as configMap to the containers adding/overwriting the default configuration using the `include_dir` directive that allows settings to be loaded from files other than the default `postgresql.conf`.

+Alternatively, you can also set an external ConfigMap with all the extra configuration files.
+This is done by setting the `extendedConfConfigMap` parameter.
+Note that this will override the previous option.

 ## Initialize a fresh instance

 The [Bitnami PostgreSQL](https://github.com/bitnami/bitnami-docker-postgresql) image allows you to use your custom scripts to initialize a fresh instance.
 In order to execute the scripts, they must be located inside the chart folder `files/docker-entrypoint-initdb.d` so they can be consumed as a ConfigMap.

 Alternatively, you can specify custom scripts using the `initdbScripts` parameter as dict.

+In addition to these options, you can also set an external ConfigMap with all the initialization scripts.
+This is done by setting the `initdbScriptsConfigMap` parameter.
+Note that this will override the two previous options.

 The allowed extensions are `.sh`, `.sql` and `.sql.gz`.